Special Educational Needs

 What training have staff supporting pupils with SEND had or receiving?

-The SENCo’s job is to support the class teacher in planning for and supporting children with SEN. The school provides training, where necessary, to enable all staff to improve the teaching and learning of children, including those with SEN. Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
+The SENDCo’s job is to support the class teacher in planning for and supporting children with SEND.
+The school provides training, where necessary, to enable all staff to improve the teaching and learning of children, including those with SEND.
+Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
 The school works closely with a wide range of other professionals to ensure every child/family has access to the resources/help they require.